dfeehan/siblingsurvival/README.md

   i.e., creating sibling dataset
 - figure out how to get bootstrap to play well with sibling estimates
 - `cell_config` should be generalized w/ helper functions of various kinds
-- write a function to conduct IC checks for ind and agg
+- write a function to conduct IC checks for ind and agg (see get_ec_reports)
 - write vignette for estimates

 WISHLIST